dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 » Use the macro recorder to help identify properties and methods.
 When

-you can’t remember the name or the syntax of a property or method, simply
+you can't remember the name or the syntax of a property or method, simply

 record a macro and look at the recorded code.

-» Understand Excel’s debugger.
+» Understand Excel's debugger.
 Although it can be a bit daunting at first, the Excel debugger is a useful tool.
 Invest some time and get to know it.

 212    PART 3  Programming Concepts